 For example, you may go out to your wider employee base and ask their opinion on potential designs when looking to rebrand your organization.
 Similarly, you may ask them for their opinions on what they think your organizational values should be, if you’re looking to introduce new values.

 Another, slightly different, example of co-creation is the use of Bureaucracy Busters.
 This process involves reaching out to your employees and asking them what processes they think could be stopped or improved to make the organization more effective and efficient.

-Of course, if you ask your employees their opinions, you need to listen to what they say and treat their opinions with respect.
-You don’t need to fully adopt everything that they suggest, but you do need to consider their views and explain your decision making processes with them, particularly if you do something contrary to their suggestions.
+Of course, if you ask your employees their opinions, you need to listen to what they say.
+You need to treat their opinions with respect.
+You don’t need to fully adopt everything that they suggest, but you do need to consider their views.
+And you need to explain your decision making processes to them, particularly if you do something contrary to their suggestions.